peterlil/script-and-templates/azure-services/aks/README.md

-# Provision a private AKS cluster
+# Provision an AKS cluster with private nodes and public control plane

 Below steps are to be performed in bash.